 - A decrease in the level of androgens (male hormones present in both males and females).7,8

-- Stimulating sebocytes (skin oil–cells), causing them to increase in number.
-This results in the production of more sebum, higher levels of sebum being associated with acne.
+- Stimulating skin oil cells (sebocytes) to increase in number.
+This results in the production of more skin oil (sebum).
+Higher levels of sebum is strongly associated with acne.

-Insulin also reduces the amount of a protein called SHGB, which decreases the levels of androgens in the blood.
-When insulin is high, this protein can't carry out its function, causing these levels to rise.
-And high levels of androgens is associated with the development of acne.7,8
+- Reducing the amount of a protein called sex hormone-binding globulin (SHBG), which binds to androgens and renders them inert.
+When insulin is high, this protein can't carry out its function, which in turn allows androgen levels to rise.
+Higher levels of androgens is strongly associated with acne.7,8

 A 2010 article in Medscape General Medicine reviewed two studies which indicated that acetic acid, the main component of vinegar, lowered blood-sugar levels.
 One study demonstrated that 4 tablespoons of strawberry vinegar, consumed with a meal, reduced post-meal blood-sugar by more than 20%.
 The other study found that consuming 1-½ tablespoons of white vinegar as salad dressing and a piece of white bread reduced it by more than 30%.9

 While scientists still do not know exactly how acetic acid lowers blood-sugar, they believe it inhibits digestive enzymes (molecules that speed up chemical reactions), which break food down into sugars.
-By inhibiting these enzymes, acetic acid reduces the production of sugars.
-And because blood-sugar affects acne, it is reasonable to hypothesize that vinegar positively affects acne.9
+By inhibiting these enzymes, acetic acid reduces the production of sugars.9

-Vinegar contains several antioxidants, including flavonoids.
+Vinegar contains several antioxidants, including a type of antioxidant called flavonoids.
 Antioxidants are molecules that prevent cell damage from molecules called free radicals.
 This is relevant to acne because the damage caused by free radicals on the skin can result in inflammation and breakouts.
-Antioxidants might help treat acne in this regard.
-They also protect the skin by preventing external toxins from penetrating beyond its outermost layer.
-A reduced number of antioxidants near the skin’s hair-follicles and oil-glands is thought to be implicated in the development of acne.

 According to a 2012 article in Life Science Journal, "Apple cider vinegar contains [compounds] that have beneficial health effects.
-Its antioxidant flavonoid content can reduce the harmful effects of high cholesterol diets.”10
+Its antioxidant flavonoid content can reduce the harmful effects of high cholesterol diets."11

-What Vinegar Does Not Do – Dispelling the Myth of Vinegar As an Alkalinizing-Agent for the Body
+Dispelling the Myth of Vinegar As an "Alkalinizing Agent" for the Body